OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 *   linux
 *   all

-By using the GitHub.com web site ("Service"), or any services of GitHub Inc ("GitHub"), you are agreeing to be bound by the following terms and conditions ("Terms of Service").
+By using the GitHub.com web site ("Service"), or any services of GitHub, Inc ("GitHub"), you are agreeing to be bound by the following terms and conditions ("Terms of Service").
 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY, ITS AFFILIATES AND ALL USERS WHO ACCESS OUR SERVICES THROUGH YOUR ACCOUNT TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERMS "YOU" OR "YOUR" SHALL REFER TO SUCH ENTITY, ITS AFFILIATES AND USERS ASSOCIATED WITH IT.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THESE TERMS AND CONDITIONS, YOU MUST NOT ACCEPT THIS AGREEMENT AND MAY NOT USE THE SERVICES.

+Please note that if you are accessing any GitHub service in a government or public entity capacity, there are special terms that may apply to you.
+Please see Section G.17, below, for more details.

 If GitHub makes material changes to these Terms, we will notify you by email or by posting a notice on our site before the changes are effective.
 Any new features that augment or enhance the current Service, including the release of new tools and resources, shall be subject to the Terms of Service.
 Continued use of the Service after any such changes shall constitute your consent to such changes.
 You can review the most current version of the Terms of Service at any time at: http://github.com/site/terms